LSE-ME204/me204-2025-project-jayden/README.md

 This project investigates a persistent question:
 **Why is the U.S. consistently less happy than the happiest countries, and can economic indicators help explain this gap?**

 As part of my final project for [ME204: Data Engineering for the Social World](https://lse-dsi.github.io/ME204/2025/), I built a data pipeline, from collecting raw global datasets, to designing a relational database, to analyzing reasons behind the gap between the U.S. and the happiest countries of the world.
-The result is an analysis thats reproductible, and is contains both economic data and institutional indicators.
+The result is an analysis thats reproductible, and contains both economic data and institutional indicators.

 ---